What types of organizations does the Foundation support?

 Preliminary meetings are discouraged due to time constraints and the volume of applications that the Foundation receives.
 The process begins by reviewing an application or letter of inquiry.
 If the staff determines that a meeting or site visit would be beneficial, you will be contacted.

-How often are grant requests considered by the board?
+How often are grant requests considered?

 The Foundation’s board typically meets eleven times a year to consider grant requests.